Democratic National Convention: Superdelegates

 Democratic superdelegates are free to support any candidate for the presidential nomination.
 On August 25, 2018, the Democratic National Committee agreed to reduce the influence of superdelegates by generally preventing them from voting on the first ballot at the Democratic National Convention, allowing their votes only in a contested nomination.

+In the 2024 presidential election cycle, the Democratic National Committee held a virtual nomination vote in the first week of August to select its nominee.
+The virtual nomination rules allowed superdelegates to vote for a presidential candidate during the first ballot of the virtual roll call.

 Presidential candidate nomination

 From 1832 to 1936, any nomination for president or vice-president was required to have a majority of two-thirds of the total number of delegates.
-Unless there was a popular incumbent, something that only happened three times between the Civil War and World War II, getting that many votes on the first ballot was virtually impossible.
+Unless there was a popular incumbent, something that only happened three times between the Civil War and World War II, getting that many votes on the first ballot were virtually impossible.

 This resulted in often contentious debate that riled the passions of party leaders, with delegates being forced to vote for a nominee until someone could receive the minimum number of delegates required.
 This situation occurred at the conventions of 1852, 1856, 1868, 1912, 1920 and most notoriously, 1924, where the voting went for at least a dozen ballots.

 In 1860, the convention deadlocked after 57 ballots, during which 50 Southern delegates walked out; subsequently, second and third conventions nominated separate Northern and Southern tickets.

 Backroom deals by party bosses were normal and often resulted in compromise nominees that became known as dark horse candidates, people who never imagined they would run for president until the last moments of the convention.
 Dark horse candidates were chosen in order to break deadlocks between more popular and powerful prospective nominees that blocked each other from gaining enough delegates to be nominated.

 One of the most famous dark horse candidates nominated at a Democratic National Convention was James K. Polk, who was chosen to become the candidate for president only after being added to the eighth and ninth delegate ballot.

 The rules were changed to a simple majority in 1936.
 Since then, only one multi-ballot convention (in the 1952) has taken place.

+In 2016, Hillary Clinton became the first female presidential nominee of a major party in the United States.

 Vice-presidential candidate nomination

-Before 1972, the party's choice of the vice-presidential nominee was usually not known until the last evening of the convention.
+Before 1980, the party's choice of the vice-presidential nominee was usually not known until the last evening of the convention.
 This was because the presidential nominee had little to do with the process, and in many cases was not known at the start of the convention.

 In 1944 and 1956, the nominee let the convention choose the running mate without any recommendation, which led to two ballots of voting being required in each case.

-From 1972 to 1980, the party's choice of the vice-presidential nominee became known on the first evening of the convention, but this led to scattering of votes in order to sabotage the nominee's chances, which turned the voting in 1972 and 1980 into a farce: